 Abortion: What is Pro-life vs. Pro-choice?

-Abortion is the single most controversial reproductive rights issue in the United States.
+Abortion is the single most controversial issue involving reproduction in the United States.
 The issue turns on whether a woman should have the "right" to terminate a pregnancy that would amount to a living human being if remained untouched.

 On the one hand, pro-choice advocates argue that abortion falls within a person's constitutional right to privacy, believing the choice to terminate an "unborn fetus" lies with the individual and her doctor.
 On the other hand, pro-life advocates argue that a fetus is a living being at the moment of conception and argues abortion should be criminalized to protect the life of the unborn fetus.